Snack on the road

 We like to order these snack plates, especially when we are out and about - firstly because they are served quickly and we don't have to wait long for the food.
 But the main reason is because we like them and it is definitely a feast for the eyes.
 After all, what looks more appetizing than a plate of smoked meat, ham, roasts and smoked sausages decorated with tomato or cucumber slices.

 For this one farmers bread and a glass of wine, preferably with a view of the vineyard.
-Or a glass of beer that is freshly tapped at the table in the beer garden.
-This is enjoyment as you know it from Bavaria to Hesse, in the pleasure regions of Austria, South Tyrol and Switzerland in inns, beer gardens, wineries, wine taverns, Buschenschanken or mountain pastures.
+Or a glass of beer, freshly tapped and brought to the table in the beer garden.
+This is enjoyment as we know it from a traditional Bavarian snack to Hesse, the gourmet regions of Austria, South Tyrol and Switzerland in inns, beer gardens, wineries, wine taverns, Buschenschanken or alpine huts.

 What do you eat with bread?